-Mr Charoen Sirivadhanabhakdi1 Non-Independent
+Mr Charoen Sirivadhanabhakdi Non-Independent

-Khunying Wanna Sirivadhanabhakdi1 Non-Independent
+Khunying Wanna Sirivadhanabhakdi Non-Independent

 Tengku Syed Badarudin Jamalullail Independent

 Mr Ng Tat Pun Independent

 Mr Chan Heng Wing Independent

 Ms Suong Dao Nguyen Independent

 Mr Charles Mak Ming Ying Independent

 Dr Sujittra Sombuntham Independent

 Mr Koh Poh Tiong Non-Independent

-Mr Chotiphat Bijananda Non-Independent
+Mr Chotiphat Bijananda3 Non-Independent

-Mr Thapana Sirivadhanabhakdi Non-Independent
+Mr Thapana Sirivadhanabhakdi4 Non-Independent

-Mr Sithichai Chaikriangkrai5 Non-Independent
+Mr Sithichai Chaikriangkrai Non-Independent

-1 Each of Mr Charoen Sirivadhanabhakdi and Khunying Wanna Sirivadhanabhakdi are directly or indirectly interested in not less than five percent (5%) of the total voting shares in the Company through their interests in TCC Assets Limited ("TCCA") and ThaiBev.
+- 1 Each of Mr Charoen Sirivadhanabhakdi and Khunying Wanna Sirivadhanabhakdi are directly or indirectly interested in not less than five percent (5%) of the total voting shares in the Company through their interests in TCC Assets Limited ("TCCA") and ThaiBev.
 As at 30 September 2022, TCCA has a direct interest of 59.03% in the Company and ThaiBev, through its indirect wholly-owned subsidiary InterBev Investment Limited, holds a 28.37% interest in the Company.
-Mr Charoen Sirivadhanabhakdi is married to Khunying Wanna Sirivadhanabhakdi.

-Mr Koh Poh Tiong is also an adviser to the Board and has received compensation for provision of services other than Director's fees.
-Mr Chotiphat Bijananda is the son-in-law of Mr Charoen Sirivadhanabhakdi and Khunying Wanna Sirivadhanabhakdi and is a director of TCCA.

-Mr Chotiphat Bijananda is the son-in-law of Mr Charoen Sirivadhanabhakdi and Khunying Wanna Sirivadhanabhakdi and is a director of TCCA.
-Mr Thapana Sirivadhanabhakdi being a son of Mr Charoen Sirivadhanabhakdi and Khunying Wanna Sirivadhanabhakdi is an immediate family member of a substantial shareholder of the Company.

-5 Mr Sithichai Chaikriangkrai is a Director and Senior Executive Vice-President - Chief Investment Officer of ThaiBev.
+Mr Charoen Sirivadhanabhakdi is married to Khunying Wanna Sirivadhanabhakdi. - 2 Mr Koh Poh Tiong is also an adviser to the Board and has received compensation for provision of services other than Director's fees. - 3 Mr Chotiphat Bijananda is the son-in-law of Mr Charoen Sirivadhanabhakdi and Khunying Wanna Sirivadhanabhakdi and is a director of TCCA. - 4 Mr Thapana Sirivadhanabhakdi being a son of Mr Charoen Sirivadhanabhakdi and Khunying Wanna Sirivadhanabhakdi is an immediate family member of a substantial shareholder of the Company. - 5 Mr Sithichai Chaikriangkrai is a Director and Senior Executive Vice-President Chief Investment Officer of ThaiBev.